gaelyk/gradle-gaelyk-plugin/README.md

 * `groovy` - because Groovy plugin requires it
 * `gaeSdk` - because GAE plugin requires it

-You will be developing a Gaelyk application so you probably also want to add a `compile` dependency on Gaelyk.
+To be able to develop a Gaelyk application you also need to add a `compile` dependency on Gaelyk.
 The dependencies section of your build might look like this:

     dependencies {